armican/debearsivi.github.io/_posts/2018-06-14-14-Haziran-2018-reddit-debe.md

   entry_content: |
     null
 - entry_name: |
+    Windy day at the park.
+  entry_id: 8qs2al
+  entry_content: |
+    <iframe class=embedly-embed src=https://cdn.embedly.com/widgets/media.html?src=https%3A%2F%2Fgfycat.com%2Fifr%2FLavishWealthyAfricanwildcat&url=https%3A%2F%2Fgfycat.com%2FLavishWealthyAfricanwildcat&image=https%3A%2F%2Fthumbs.gfycat.com%2FLavishWealthyAfricanwildcat-size_restricted.gif&key=2aa3c4d5f3de4f5b9120b660ad850dc9&type=text%2Fhtml&schema=gfycat width=480 height=264 scrolling=no frameborder=0 allowfullscreen></iframe>
+- entry_name: |
+    If you run at 11pm you are a night person.
+If you run at 5am you are a morning person.
+If you run at 3am you are a suspicious person.
+  entry_id: 8qqvbv
+  entry_content: |
+    null
+- entry_name: |
     *Patient slips Doctor a $20 bill*.
 “How about u knock me out again!”
   entry_id: 8qmdwf
   entry_content: |